LSPosed/LSPatch/README.md

 # How to use

 1. Download the latest jar file from the [release page](https://github.com/327135569/MMPatch/releases);
+1. Put dex files you wanna package to app in `list-dex` dir
+1. Put so files you wanna package to app in `list-so/{eabi}` dir, eg: `list-so/armeabi-v7a`.
-2. Run this command in the Windows/Mac console:
+1. Run this command in the Windows/Mac console:
 ```
 $ java -jar mmpatch.jar source.apk
 ```